-->

 When you have collected your seeds, place them on a kitchen paper to dry.
 After they are dry, the seeds should be stored in a glass jar in a dry, cool and dark place.

-Borage, also known as starflower, This medicinal herb with edible leaves and flowers is a beautiful plant to have around the garden.
+Borage, also known as starflower, This medicinal herb with edible leaves and flowers, is a beautiful plant to have around the garden.

 Please let us know your thoughts, experiences, or questions in the comments below.
 If you like this, you can share with your friends!